 \section{Related Work}

-\textbf{Text-to-Video Diffusion Model.} Recent advancements in diffusion models~\cite{ho2020denoising,song2020score,rombach2022high} have positioned them as a prominent method in generative modeling, especially in text-to-video (T2V) generation.
-The Video Diffusion Model~\cite{ho2022video} was among the first to utilize a space-time-factored U-Net architecture for unconditional video generation, effectively modeling video distributions in pixel space.
-Building on this, AnimateDiff~\cite{guo2023animatediff} advanced the field by incorporating a motion module into the Stable Diffusion framework, enhancing its ability to generate videos from textual prompts.
-Subsequent developments included Imagen Video~\cite{ho2022imagen} and Make-a-Video~\cite{singer2022make}, which introduced sequential models for T2V generation, focusing on pixel-space representations.
-In response to the challenges associated with high-dimensional video data, latent video diffusion model~\cite{blattmann2023align} proposed leveraging latent diffusion models to operate within the latent space of an auto-encoder.
-This latent approach has gained traction, leading to a proliferation of methods such as ModelScope~\cite{wang2023modelscope}, LAVIE\cite{wang2023lavie}, MagicVideo~\cite{zhou2022magicvideo}, VideoCrafter~\cite{chen2023videocrafter1, chen2024videocrafter2}, each contributing to the ongoing evolution of T2V models and their applications.
+\textbf{Text-to-Video Diffusion Model.} Recent advancements in diffusion models~\cite{ho2020denoising,song2020score,rombach2022high} have established them as a leading approach in Text-to-Video generation.
+The Video Diffusion Model~\cite{ho2022video} pioneered a space-time-factored U-Net for unconditional video generation in pixel space.
+Building on this, AnimateDiff~\cite{guo2023animatediff} integrated a motion module into the Stable Diffusion framework to generate videos from text prompts.
+Later works, such as Imagen Video~\cite{ho2022imagen} and Make-a-Video~\cite{singer2022make}, adopted sequential models for pixel-space T2V generation.
+To overcome challenges with high-dimensional video data, latent diffusion models~\cite{blattmann2023align} operate in the latent space of an auto-encoder, inspiring further developments including ModelScope~\cite{wang2023modelscope}, LAVIE~\cite{wang2023lavie}, MagicVideo~\cite{zhou2022magicvideo}, and VideoCrafter~\cite{chen2023videocrafter1, chen2024videocrafter2}.

-\textbf{Identity-Preserving Image Generation.} The task of identity-preserving image generation aims to synthesize visual content that maintains the unique characteristics of a specific individual while allowing for variations in pose, expression, and other attributes.
-Most techniques focus on facial images, using methods like texture-based approaches and latent space manipulation to preserve identity.
-While fine-tuning methods such as Low-Rank Adaptation~\cite{hu2021lora}, Textual Inversion~\cite{gal2022image}, and DreamBooth~\cite{ruiz2023dreambooth} can customize models for ID-specific images, they often require dedicated training for each identity.
-Recent approaches utilize embeddings as conditional inputs to guide the generation process, enabling explicit identity control.
-For example, IP-Adapter~\cite{ye2023ip} integrates an adapter module with identity embeddings into a pre-trained model for efficient identity preservation.
-PhotoMaker~\cite{li2024photomaker} stacks multiple images to mitigate identity-irrelevant features.
-InstantID~\cite{wang2024instantid} allows real-time, identity-specific generation with a lightweight architecture, reducing the need for case-specific training.
-PuLID~\cite{guo2024pulid} employs a multi-stage process to refine identity embeddings, enhancing fidelity and visual quality.